loopbackio/loopback.io/pages/en/lb2/Connect-your-API-to-a-data-source.md

 ## Configure data source

 {% include important.html content="
 If you have a MySQL database server that you can use, please use it.
 Create a new database called \"getting_started.\" If you wish, you can use a different database name.
 Just make sure the `mysqlDs.database` property in `datasources.json `matches it (see below).

 If not, you can use the StrongLoop MySQL server running on [demo.strongloop.com](http://demo.strongloop.com/).
 However, be aware that it is a shared resource.
 There is a small chance that two users may run the script that creates sample data (see [Add some test data and view it](/doc/en/lb2/Connect-your-API-to-a-data-source.html), below) at the same time and may run into race condition.
-For this reason, we recommend you use your own MySQL server if you have one.
+For this reason, we recommend you use your own MySQL server if you have one." %}

-" %}

 Next, you need configure the data source to use the desired MySQL server.